guzzle/guzzle/docs/handlers-and-middleware.rst

     $client = new Client(['handler' => $stack]);

 The ``create`` method adds default handlers to the ``HandlerStack``.
-When the ``HandlerStack`` is resolved, the handlers will execute in the following order (note that when adding handlers the order is reversed as this is a stack):
+When the ``HandlerStack`` is resolved, the handlers will execute in the following order:

+1. Sending request:

+  1. ``http_errors`` - No op when sending a request.
+The response status code is checked in the response processing when returning a response promise up the stack.
+  2. ``allow_redirects`` - No op when sending a request.
+Following redirects occurs when a response promise is being returned up the stack.
+  3. ``cookies`` - Adds cookies to requests.
-1. ``prepare_body`` - First the body of an HTTP request will be prepared (e.g., add default headers like Content-Length, Content-Type, etc.).
+  4. ``prepare_body`` - The body of an HTTP request will be prepared (e.g.,
+     add default headers like Content-Length, Content-Type, etc.).
+  5. <send request with handler>

+2. Processing response:

+  1. ``prepare_body`` - no op on response processing.
+  2. ``cookies`` - extracts response cookies into the cookie jar.
+  3. ``allow_redirects`` - Follows redirects.
-2. ``http_errors`` - This middleware checks if the response returned was ``>``
+  4. ``http_errors`` - throws exceptions when the response status code ``>=``
      300.
-3. ``allow_redirects`` - Follows redirects
-4. ``cookies`` - Adds cookies to requests and extracts cookies from responses.
-   Notice that this is at the end of the list (or the first handler pushed onto the stack) to ensure that cookies are extracted before HTTP error exceptions are thrown and before redirects are followed.

 When provided no ``$handler`` argument, ``GuzzleHttp\HandlerStack::create()`` will choose the most appropriate handler based on the extensions available on